Male Infertility Treatment in Nashik

 A normal range for the number of sperm spans from 15 million to 100 million.
 If the sperm count is below 10 million then it is considered poor.

-Excess weight is a cause for hormone imbalances, which decreases sperm quality.
+Excess weight is a cause of hormone imbalances, which decreases sperm quality.
 Smoking and drinking excessively can also damage sperm quality.
 Excess heat around the genitals is also a cause.